 If an incident occurs at Browns Ferry Nuclear Plant, your local emergency management agency will issue directions for contacting your agricultural extension agent for information on how to protect your crops and livestock.
-For more information, listen to your local radio and TV stations.
+For more information, listen to your local radio and TV stations and visit: alabamapublichealth.gov/radiation/assets/ agbooklet.pdf.